jacksimmons/graphics-engine/README.md

 ![image](https://github.com/jacksimmons/tank-engine/assets/56202789/b035e9df-3a38-41ab-b9d4-6ea552802694)

 # Setup
-Open the .sln file in Visual Studio 2022, and run.
+Open the .sln file in Visual Studio 2022, and build Engine application.
+Then move the generated .dll and .lib files in Engine/bin/(Release|Debug)-(Platform)/ to bin/(Release|Debug)-(Platform)/ Now you can build and run the Application project.

 # Modules Used
 [Dear ImGui](https://github.com/ocornut/imgui)